ingreedzz/website_tracking/PROGRESS.md

 ### Agent Memory Created

 - Created `.AI_MEMORY.md` to record agent-visible facts and safe-operation policies (connections to Vercel, Render, Supabase, and GitHub MCP; migration scripts; and instructions).
 This file is used by the agent for planning and testing guidance.
 It does not contain sensitive secrets.

+---

+### November 14, 2025 - Thesis Draft Created (Initial)

+**Summary:** Initial skripsi draft created from the repository and saved at `thesis/thesis.md`.
+The draft is in Indonesian; English technical terms are italicized.
+It includes: Abstract, Introduction, Methods (design & architecture), Implementation mapping, Testing suggestions, and conversion instructions to *Word*/*Google Docs*.

+**Files Created:**
+- `thesis/thesis.md` — initial Indonesian draft (Markdown).

+**Next Steps:**
+- I will continue by drafting Bab 2 (Tinjauan Pustaka) and Bab 5 (Pengujian) and add diagrams/screenshots into `thesis/img/`.
+- If you want, I can convert `thesis/thesis.md` to `thesis/sistemskripsi.docx` (requires *pandoc*).
+Ask me to proceed and I will convert and commit the `.docx`.